ramonrsv/f1_data/README.md

 [Jolpica F1](https://github.com/jolpica/jolpica-f1) is an open source API for querying Formula 1 data, with backwards compatible endpoints for the now deprecated Ergast API.

-The `jolpica` module is a wrapper around the this API, with additional functionality such as rate limiting to comply with the [Terms of Use](https://github.com/jolpica/jolpica-f1/blob/main/TERMS.md) , automatic handling of multi-page responses, handling HTTP errors and retries, configurable alternate servers, etc. A synopsis of the wrapper interface and functionality is provided below.
+The `jolpica` module is a wrapper around this API, with additional functionality such as rate limiting to comply with the [Terms of Use](https://github.com/jolpica/jolpica-f1/blob/main/TERMS.md) , automatic handling of multi-page responses, handling HTTP errors and retries, configurable alternate servers, etc. A synopsis of the wrapper interface and functionality is provided below.